MINIMA: Modality Invariant Image Matching: Introduction

 \ss{10}

 Existing studies focus more on RGB-only image matching due to the accessible training sets~\cite{dai2017scannet,li2018megadepth}, which have given birth to many advanced matching architectures~\cite{sarlin2020superglue,sun2021loftr,wang2024efficient,edstedt2023dkm,edstedt2024roma}.
-By contrast, cross-modal matching dataset is weak in scale and scene coverage, as concluded in~\cref{tab:DatasetsSta}.
+By contrast, cross-modal matching datasets are weak in scale and scene coverage, as concluded in~\cref{tab:DatasetsSta}.
 The main reasons are as follows: i) It is laborious to capture a large number of multimodal images of the same target/scene, and also hard to ensure rich scene coverage.
 Therefore, existing datasets are often captured from driving or fixed camera views~\cite{jia2021llvip,tuzcuouglu2024xoftr}, and the number of modality types is merely two or three for each dataset. ii) Creating precise dense labels is also expensive.
 Researchers often \emph{manually} label matched landmarks~\cite{jia2021llvip,liu2022target,jiang2021review}, or use camera calibration\footnote{Making two cameras as close as possible, thus considering they share a common camera pose.} to produce \emph{approximate} poses~\cite{tuzcuouglu2024xoftr,yang2024depth}.
 These limited datasets can not support the training of a general matching method well due to the imbalances among them, which make the models easily dominated by simple datasets.
 In addition, to enlarge the data scale, researchers often generate pseudo transformations from aligned image pairs~\cite{zhangsparse,deng2024crosshomo}.
 However, this approach is still limited by the original data, where the stimulated deformations are not consistent with practical viewpoint changes.
-That is why existing works can only extract matchable features for specific modalities and show poor generalization.
+That is why existing works show poor generalization.